The Truth About Dairy Farming: 8 Misconceptions & The Modern Tech Solving Them?

 Mastering the Dry Period

-Here’s a simple, effective plan: Phase Timing Feeding Strategy Goal
+Phase Timing Feeding Strategy Commercial Goal & ROI

-Transition Period Last 21 days before calving Gradually increase feed to ~1% of body weight.
-Prepare the cow for the massive energy demands of birth and lactation.
+Transition Period Last 21 days before calving Gradually step up nutrient density; increase feed to ~1% of body weight.
+Adapts rumen microbes to high-energy lactation feed; meets the sudden glucose demands of calving.

 Is Your Barn Working For You or Against You?